cerebris/Peeps3/README.md

      -H 'Accept: application/vnd.api+json'
 ```

+There are some additional curl commands to access the api in the [Wiki](https://github.com/cerebris/Peeps3/wiki/Request-Examples).

 ## Differences by resource retrieval strategy

 Currently using 'JSONAPI::ActiveRelationRetrievalV09' does not apply permissions filtering to the included resources